Kidel/AGIW-Task1-JSON-Splitter/README.md

 # Xpath-AGIW
-Node application for the first AGIW project
+Node.js and Angular.js application for the first AGIW project.